 It’s impossible to love your job if you’re mindlessly browsing Facebook, CNN, or Amazon all day.
 Try to stay present and concentrate on the task at hand.
 If you simply don’t have a lot to do, consider finding a side project to work on.
+Completing extra projects shows initiative, and will make a positive impression on your supervisor.
 If you do have a lot to do but just can’t concentrate, set increments of focused time and then reward yourself with mini-breaks as you get stuff done.

-Give your workspace a make-over: get rid of clutter, hang an inspiring quote or some photos of places or people you love, buy a new pen or planner that makes you smile, bring in a pair of headphones so you can listen to your favorite soundtrack, light an uplifting candle, et cetera.
+Give your workspace a make-over: get rid of clutter, hang an inspiring quote or some photos of places or people you love, buy a new pen or planner that makes you smile, bring in a pair of headphones so you can listen to your favorite soundtrack, or light an uplifting candle.
 By creating positive associations with your workspace, you’ll feel better about coming into work every day.